As the weather grows warmer, our thoughts turn to iced tea. (June is National Iced Tea Month, June 10th is National Iced Tea Day).

 That’s an expensive way to consume tea, not to mention millions of bottles going into the landfill.

 Keep a pitcher of iced tea in the fridge as a calorie-free beverage.
-In fact, keep two pitchers with two different types of tea—Earl Grey and Assam teas, peach tea and passionfruit tea, or any black and green teas.
+In fact, keep two pitchers with two different types of tea—Earl Grey and Assam teas, peach tea and passion fruit tea, or any black and green teas.

 You need to make iced tea stronger than regular tea to compensate for dilution from ice.
 Even if you don’t use ice, the coldness of refrigerated tea can suppress some flavor components; so stronger is better.

 Try making iced tea from the best tea, and see if you can enjoy it without sweetener.
 Eliminating sweetener allows you to taste the complexity of fine tea.

+An Englishman named Richard Blechynden was trying to sell tea as a refreshment, but the weather was very hot and no one was buying.
 As necessity is the mother of invention, he added ice to the tea, and the new refreshing drink was born.